Green-Software-Foundation/standards-wg/the_way_we_work.md

 ## Scope
-The Scope of this Specification defines the operations and processes of the Green Software Foundation (GSF).
+The Scope of this Specification defines the operations and processes of the Green Software Foundation, Standards Working Group.
 ## Terminology and Conventions

 ### Conventions